String Theory and Pre-big bang Cosmology: Introduction

 \section{Introduction}

-The standard cosmological model, formulated and brought to completion by various authors during the second half of the last century (see for instance \cite{1,2}), provides us with an excellent description of the various important stages of our past cosmological history (such as the radiation era, the nucleosynthesis, the recombination era, the epoch of matter domination, \dots).
+The standard cosmological model, formulated and brought to completion by various authors during the second half of the last century (see for instance \cite{1}), provides us with an excellent description of the various important stages of our past cosmological history (such as the radiation era, the nucleosynthesis, the recombination era, the epoch of matter domination, \dots).
 At early enough times, however, such a model is to be modified by the introduction of a ``non-standard" epoch of accelerated cosmic evolution, called ``inflation", which is needed in order to solve the horizon, flatness and entropy problems \cite{3} implied by the extrapolation, back in time, of the present state according to the standard cosmological equations.

 The introduction of a sufficiently long inflationary phase not only ``explains" the otherwise unnatural initial conditions required by the subsequent ``standard" evolution, but also provides a natural (and very efficient) mechanism for amplifying the quantum fluctuations of the fundamental cosmic fields in their ground state.
-This mechanism produces inhomogeneous ``seeds" for structure formation and for the fluctuations of the temperature of the Cosmic Microwave Background (CMB) radiation (see e.g. \cite{3a}), in remarkable agreement with recent observations (see e.g. COBE \cite{4} and WMAP \cite{5} results).
+This mechanism produces inhomogeneous ``seeds" for structure formation and for the fluctuations of the temperature of the Cosmic Microwave Background (CMB) radiation (see e.g. \cite{3a}), in remarkable agreement with recent observations (see e.g. the updated result listed in \cite{5}, and the last data of the PLANCK satellite reported in \cite{4}).

-The most popular (and presently most successful) version of the inflationary scenario is probably the model of ``slow-roll" inflation \cite{6}, in which the cosmological evolution is dominated by the potential energy of a cosmic scalar field (the so-called ``inflaton").
+The most popular implementation of the inflationary scenario is provided by a suitable version the so-called model of ``slow-roll" inflation \cite{6}, in which the cosmological evolution is dominated by the potential energy of a cosmic scalar field (the ``inflaton").
 The simplest and most conventional version of such model, however, is affected by various difficulties of conceptual nature.
 First of all, the peculiar properties of the inflaton (mass, couplings, potential energy, \dots) prevent a simple identification of this field in the context of known models of fundamental interactions: the inflaton field has to be introduced {\em ad hoc}, and its properties are the result of a suitable fine-tuning of the relevant parameters.